-On the positive side, thick hair means the possibilities are endless.
-You can flawlessly rock a bob, long layers, a fishtail braid or even a top knot—no clip ins required.
-If you’re sick of rocking the same tired ponytail and messy bun, we’ve got some style solutions for you.
-We’ve rounded up the 11 best haircuts and styles for ladies with thick, luscious locks.
-Don’t be shy.
+The great thing is, with all of that hair the possibilities are endless.
+You can flawlessly rock a bob, long layers, fishtail braid or even a top knot, no clip ins required.
+We’ve rounded up the best haircuts and styles for ladies with thick, luscious locks.

 A bob is a perfect way to remove a lot of heavy length from your ‘do while making sure you stay looking incredibly chic.
 If you’re looking for an even lighter style, ask your stylist to razor the end of your bob for a more textured look.
 The razored ends will add tons of movement and remove any bulky weight.